enc/puzzle/README.txt

 In my last company we moved to a BigData Database.
 We decided for BigQuery.
 I was building the datastructure and queries for the datateam.
 Working with big scaled databases it follows different rules.
-I would enjoy going into the details of BigQuery.
+I would enjoy going into the details of BigQuery with you.

 Rebuild ETL in Golang
 ---------------------